Tuning Out the Noise: Timeless Investing Advice that Works

 Many people are passionate about their political beliefs.
 While politics can have a short-term influence on the market, data shows that the market is resilient.
 Historically it has returned to its fundamentals despite which party was in power.
 Making financial decisions based on politics is not a wise practice.

 Investing in broad market index funds has increased in popularity in recent years as market timing and higher cost solutions have fallen out of favor.
 Unfortunately, despite overwhelming data and logic supporting the futility of successfully getting in and out of the market, investors struggle with their emotions when the markets roil.
 One of the best things you can do is listen to your adviser before you lock in your losses by selling when the market is down.
-Consistently predicting the short-term movements of the markets is impossible, so it is better to follow your adviser’s advice and stay the course.
+Consistently predicting the short-term movements of the markets is impossible, it is better to follow your advisor’s advice and stay the course.